-Google Cloud Platform provides serverless, platform as a service (PaaS), and Infrastructure as a service (IaaS) services to organizations and end users.
-Altogether GCP is a part of Google cloud which contains various Google services like G suite, APIs for machine learning, enterprise versions of Android and Chrome OS etc. along with GCP public cloud infrastructure.
+Google Cloud Platform provides serverless, platform as a service (PaaS), and Infrastructure as a service (IaaS) services to organizations and end-users.
+Altogether GCP is a part of Google cloud that contains various Google services like G suite, APIs for machine learning, enterprise versions of Android and Chrome OS, etc. along with GCP public cloud infrastructure.

 Top GCP Facts you Should be Aware of